Whether you’re starting a new company or growing an existing company, you must juggle many tasks.

 When you wrote your business plan, you may have mentioned how many employees you’d start with, but you likely didn’t have a strong company culture plan.
 For clues on setting goals for your employees, look back to your business plan’s mission statement.

 Why did you start the business in the first place?

 Your company philosophy must match how you treat your employees.
 If your goal is excellent customer service, but you don’t train your workers to provide top-notch service, you’re missing out on a critical element.

 You may want to brainstorm with your employees about gaps that need to be filled in their knowledge.
-Write out some S.M.A.R.T. goals to help you accomplish appropriate training and better meet your staff’s needs.
+Write some S.M.A.R.T. goals to help you complete appropriate training and better meet your staff’s needs.

-You can write out all the goals you want, but if your employees aren’t on board, you risk failing at the most crucial task you have: finding and keeping the best employees possible.
+You can write out all the goals you want, but if your employees aren’t on board, you risk failing at your most crucial task: finding and keeping the best employees possible.
 Your company’s growth will stagnate if you constantly have to stop and train new staff.